 Regarding the idea of boundaries; I’m in a minority who think that, while a lot of Beatles music was awesome, the Beatles were mentally and spiritually ruined.
 How thoroughly?
 Only God knows.
-Consider the following from Albert Goldman’s (no doubt true) account of John Lennon:
+Consider the following from pages 105 & 106 of Albert Goldman’s (no doubt true) account of John Lennon:

 On the one hand, So what?
 On the other, That does serve to illustrate how money and career considerations made those lads sing about holding hands with a girl rather than orgying, although in John’s case, I’m not sure that he’d hesitate to do the latter as well.